Louisiana lawmakers approve surgical castration option for those guilty of sex crimes against kids

 BATON ROUGE, La. -- A person found guilty of a sex crime against a child in Louisiana could soon be ordered to undergo surgical castration, in addition to prison time.

-Louisiana lawmakers gave final approval to a bill Monday that would allow judges the option to sentence someone to surgical castration after the person has been convicted of certain aggravated sex crimes — including rape, incest and molestation — against a child younger than 13.
-Several states, including Louisiana, currently can order such criminals to receive chemical castration, which uses medications that block testosterone production in order to decrease sex drive.
-However, surgical castration is a more invasive procedure.
+Louisiana lawmakers gave final approval to the bill Monday that would allow judges the option to sentence someone to surgical castration after the person has been convicted of certain aggravated sex crimes — including rape, incest and molestation — against a child younger than 13.

+A handful of states — including California, Florida and Texas — have laws in place allowing for the punishment of chemical castration.
+In some of those states, offenders can opt for the surgical procedure if they prefer.
+The National Conference of State Legislatures said it is unaware of any states that allow judges to impose surgical castration outright.

+For more than 16 years, judges in Louisiana have been allowed to order those convicted of such crimes to receive chemical castration — though that punishment is rarely issued.
+Chemical castration uses medications that block testosterone production in order to decrease sex drive.
+Surgical castration is a much more invasive procedure.

 “This is a consequence,” Republican state Sen. Valarie Hodges said during a committee hearing on the bill in April.
 “It's a step over and beyond just going to jail and getting out.”